Pastel pencil drawing - Annecy Reflections step-by-step

-I now want to look at how the pastel cube colour is laid down on the base surface and blended in.
+Now I want to look at how the pastel cube colour is laid down on the base surface and then blended in.
 I have shown a series of images below and we will look at the working process.

 2. A second layer of white pastel on the top will lighten the base colour, but no blending takes place yet.

 3. Thirdly, horizontal lines of a light violet are applied, after which....